 Contrasting Sensata Technologies (ST) and Its Competitors

-Sensata Technologies (NYSE: ST) is one of 22 public companies in the “Process control instruments” industry, but how does it compare to its competitors?
-We will compare Sensata Technologies to related companies based on the strength of its institutional ownership, valuation, dividends, earnings, analyst recommendations, profitability and risk.
+Sensata Technologies (NYSE: ST) is one of 22 public companies in the “Process control instruments” industry, but how does it compare to its peers?
+We will compare Sensata Technologies to related businesses based on the strength of its risk, dividends, institutional ownership, valuation, profitability, analyst recommendations and earnings.

+This table compares Sensata Technologies and its peers’ net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for Sensata Technologies and its competitors, as provided by MarketBeat.
+This is a breakdown of current ratings and target prices for Sensata Technologies and its peers, as reported by MarketBeat.com.

 |